ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/overview.rst

     - Best for workloads requiring unified memory.
     - Compatible mode with SPX and CPX.

+  - **NPS2 (Dual Memory Partition):**

+    - Divides HBM into 2 memory partitions of 96GB each.
+    - Each memory partition is accessible to the logical devices in its partition.
+    - Compatible with DPX mode, providing optimal memory locality for dual-partition workloads.

   - **NPS4 (Partitioned Memory):**

     - Pairs of HBM stacks forming 48GB each are viewed as separate memory partitions.
 Each CPX partition still only has access to 24GB of HBM memory, but the memory is interleaved across this 48GB memory partition instead of across the entire 192GB of the GPU.